 After spending just a few minutes using Quick Look, you’ll never want to go back to using preview icons and click-and-hope to find a given file.
 Anyone who uses OS X 10.5 will probably find that Quick Look not only saves time, but makes the difficult task of finding a certain document or image not only easier and faster, but actually almost pleasant.

-The Finder now sports a Cover Flow view to go with the existing Icon, List, and Column views; Finder’s Cover Flow implementation looks just like it does in iTunes.
+Cover Flow The Finder now sports a Cover Flow view to go with the existing Icon, List, and Column views; Finder’s Cover Flow implementation looks just like it does in iTunes.
 Much like Quick Look, Cover Flow view gives you a preview of your files without opening them, and it can page through PDFs and text files, and play movie files (though not audio files).

 For folders of images or movies, I found the Cover Flow view a great way to browse for that certain file I wanted.
 For other sorts of files, however, I didn’t find it particularly useful, and quickly returned to Column view.